How to Use the Global Explorers Curriculum: A Quick Start Guide

 Welcome to the Global Explorers Club!

-Whether youโre a homeschooler, classroom educator, or a family exploring world geography together, I hope this guide will help you feel confident getting started with the Global Explorers program.
+Whether you’re a homeschooler, classroom educator, or a family exploring world geography together, I hope this guide will help you feel confident getting started with the Global Explorers program.

-Our curriculum is designed to help children connect with the world through stories, art, science, cooking, and culture at a pace that works for you.
+Our program is designed to help children connect with the world through stories, art, science, cooking, and culture at a pace that works for you.
 Each unit is flexible, literature-based, and intentionally open-ended, encouraging meaningful exploration rather than rigid checklists.

-What Makes Global Explorers Different
+What Makes Global Explorers Unique

 - Learn through stories, art, cultural activities, creativity, and discovery